 Criminal and Punishment

 Through direct, searching prose, Criminal and Punishment describes the period following on from a rape, in an open, confronting and thoughtful way.
-It is also a literary polemic, in which Nedrejord harshly criticises our narratives of victim and offender, guilt and punishment.
+It is also a passionate, literary polemic against our narratives of victim and offender, guilt and punishment.

 From the Nordic Council Literature Prize nomination statement: